Gut Health and Strokes

-Researchers at the West Virginia University School of Medicine might have discovered a link between stroke patients’ gut health and how they recover from stroke.
+Researchers at the West Virginia University School of Medicine might have discovered a link between stroke patients’ gut health and how they recover from a stroke.
 Your gut contains an important community of bacteria, commonly referred to as the microbiome.
-Many people are unaware their gut is not just “a part” of their digestive system, but actually represents over 70% of your body’s immune system.
-The research focused on something called the gut-brain axis and how it is affected by stroke.
+Many people are unaware their gut is not just “a part” of their digestive system but represents over 70% of your body’s immune system.
+The research focused on the gut-brain axis and how it is affected by stroke.
 Here’s what researchers found.
 (1,2,3)

 Gut-Brain Axis

-“We’re interested in the gut-brain axis — how the gut influences the brain and vice versa,” says Allison Brichacek, a doctoral student in the immunology and microbial pathogenesis graduate program at the university.
-Communication between the brain and the gut is referred to as the gut–brain axis.
+“We’re interested in the gut-brain axis β how the gut influences the brain and vice versa,” Allison Brichacek is a graduate student in the university’s microbial pathogenesis and immunology department.
+Communication between the brain and the gut is the gut-brain axis.
 Although studies have explored the effects stroke has on the microbiome, how long these effects lingered was unknown.
 (1,2)

 Gut Health And Strokes Study In Animals